DistressConnect/distressconnect/README.md

 ************
 Project Installation
 ************
-1. Clone this repository in /var/www/html folder
+1. Clone this folder in /var/www/html folder
 2. First setup the .htaccess file in root folder by replacing your folder name/ domain name in place of RewriteRule ^(.*)$ /distress_connect/index.php?/$1 [L,QSA]
 3. In application/config/config.php folder set your config URL as $config['base_url'] = 'http://host' (put your hostname); in server.
 If running in localhost then $config['base_url'] = 'http://localhost/distress_connect'; as per your folder name.
 4. The database file is in public/db/local/distress_connect.sql Upload your database in MySQL.